-Having said this, I wanted to share an experience I recently had that reiterated the importance of identifying a real friendship from a temporary one.
+I wanted to share an experience I recently had that helped me realize the distinction between varying types of friendships.

-About a year or so ago, I had fallen off with someone who I had been friends with for a number of years.
-After many failed attempts to salvage the friendship, I finally decided to let it be and moved on.
+I lost touch with someone a while ago and after many failed attempts at trying to reconnect, I finally decided to let it be and moved on.

-As time passed, and I immersed myself in different activities and sought newer, more positive connections, it did always bother me in the back of my mind what might have gone awry with this person.
-I am not a fan of confrontation, but at the same time, I do not like not having peace with someone or something.
+As time passed, I immersed myself in new activities, but it did always bother me in the back of my mind as to what might have gone wrong.

-So as we rang in 2018, I decided that I wanted to start the year off on a positive note by smoothing over any lingering conflicts from the past.
-I decided to send this person a brief message on social media (we weren’t connected) basically sending them good wishes and also explaining my noticeable absence being due to how one-sided I had felt the friendship had become.
-I kept the message to the point and made sure it had a very positive, non-confrontational tone, as I did and do wish them well.
+So as we rang in a new year, I decided that I wanted to start the year off on a positive note; I decided to send extend an olive branch and send this person an online message of good wishes.
+I made a point to note how long it had been since we last communicated but made sure the message had a very positive, non-confrontational tone, as I did and do wish them well.

 Funnily enough, I received a reply almost immediately (as if they were almost waiting for it) and while the message was positive, I finally received an answer to the burning question of ‘what happened’ – though it was not quite what I had expected.

-I was basically told that the reason they fell off was because they were put off by my seemingly lack of effort in seeing them as often as they would have liked to.
-They decided to take that to mean that I wasn’t being a good friend.
-They continued on to say that they were happy to hear from me now and that they were willing to reconnect and ‘start over’.
+I was basically told that the reason they fell off was because they were put off by my seemingly lack of effort in seeing them as often as they would have liked to, and basically felt that I didn’t care enough – which made me feel really crummy since that could not have been further from the truth.

-After mulling it over for a bit, I decided I would respond but not with an drawn-out explanation defending myself, because I knew at that point that I had no interest in restarting anything.
-In an effort to keep things civil, I apologized for the miscommunication, wished them well, and just kept it very closed-ended.
+After mulling it over for a bit, I decided I would respond but not with a drawn-out explanation defending myself, because I knew at that point that there was no point in trying to rectify anything.
+In an effort to keep things peaceful, I apologized for the miscommunication, wished them well, and left it at that.

 If you can’t get past your own anxiety about what you think a person is doing or not doing, then how can anyone ever have a real friendship?
-A true friend would put their own reservations aside to get to the root of the problem, so that unfounded conclusions are not jumped too.
+Why not put your own reservations aside to get to the root of the problem?

 How would you have handled a situation like this?
 Would you have done things differently?
 Would love to hear your thoughts!